top of page

 ONBOARDING STUDENTS

 When students enter your class on the first day of school, you should have several things in place to help ensure a smooth onboarding process.
 (1) first, you will need to set up the sections in the VE curriculum and load the students into the class.
 This is done in the HUB under the Teacher Admin.
 You should set up the sections first and then add students to the section.
+When students are added the system will generate login information and password that will be downloaded to the computer.
 If students add classes later, you can add them as they enter your class.
 (2) The second thing is that you should have a list of the login information for your students with user names and passwords so they can log into the HUB and access the orientation materials found in the VE HUB.
-It is important to keep this throughout the year as student will forget their passwords and login usernames.
+It is important to keep this throughout the year as students will forget their passwords and login usernames.
 With this, I took it upon myself to set up their accounts with the student ID number as their password.
-This takes a little extra time at the beginning of the year because you need to log into their account and change the password manually.
+This takes a little extra time at the beginning of the year because you need to log into their account and change the password manually under the student profile.
 I found this worked best for me and my students in the long run.
 (3) Third, have a syllabus with expectations for students in the class.
 This should include how they will be graded and expectations for work and participation in company-related activities.
 This resource is found in the Orientation Task 1: Introduction to Virtual Enterprises in the HUB curriculum.
 You can download this Word doc and edit it to align with how you plan to run the class.
 (4) Lastly, if you are planning to take students to events throughout the year, it would be important to have a calendar in advance so they can plan as most of our students have busy lives, with extracurricular activities, practice and sports competitions and family responsibilities outside of school.

 Recent Posts